 The City has instituted a cost reimbursement assistance program for property owners who decide to install BFPs.
-The program commences on July 1, 2018 and continues through December 31, 2018.
+The program commences on July 1, 2018 and has been extended through December 31, 2019.
 The City will reimburse an eligible property owner 50% of the total BFP installation cost, up to a maximum of $2,000.
 Qualifications for reimbursement include the following:

 - Property must be in designated area (shown on map)*

 - Property must have a basement (finished or unfinished)